grantcolley/blazor-solution-setup/README.md

 7.5.
 In [Program.cs](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/BlazorWebAssemblyApp/Program.cs)
   * Replace the scoped `HttpClient` services registration with a named client called `webapi`.
 Set the port number of the `client.BaseAddress` to `5000`, which is the port of the [WebApi](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/WebApi/Properties/launchSettings.json)
   * Add message handler `AuthorizationMessageHandler` using `AddHttpMessageHandler` and configure it for the scope `weatherapiread`.
-This will ensure the `access_token` with `weatherapiread` is added to outgoing requests using the `webapi` client.
+This will ensure the `access_token` with `weatherapiread` is added to outgoing requests when using the `webapi` client.

 ```C#
             builder.Services.AddHttpClient("webapi", (sp, client) =>